prisma/prisma/docs/photon/use-only-photon.md

 Plus, if you've selected a boilerplate to get started, it downloads the boilerplate code and configures it to connect to your database and match the generated data model.

-### 2. Integrate Photon in your application
+### 2. Integrate Prisma Client JS in your application

-To start using Photon in your application, you first need to install it as an npm dependecy:
+To start using Prisma Client JS in your application, you first need to install it as an npm dependecy:

 ```
 npm install @prisma/client